 Pics or it didn’t happen!
 As a whole, humans have been obsessed with imagery for far longer than Bongo Cat gifs or Instagram influencers have been a Thing.
 Whether it’s a century’s worth of “Wish You Were Here” or an Enlightenment-era vedute, it’s obvious we want to record and commemorate… well, everything.
-In recognition of our image-saturated existence, this year’s theme for the Chicago Humanities Festival is GRAPHIC!
+Thus, in recognition of our image-saturated existence, this year’s theme for the Chicago Humanities Festival is GRAPHIC!

 No, really, that’s the name.

-Such Humanity, Very Festival
+Such Humanities, Very Festival

 But there is so much!
 What to see?